 MEET THE TEAM BEHIND OUR JOURNAL!

 Vivian Huang is a young poet from Irvine, California.
 Her poetry is published or forthcoming in The Lumiere Review, Eunoia Review, Polyphony Lit, The Ice Lolly Review, and elsewhere.
 Her work has been recognized by the Alliance of Young Artists & Writers and Princeton University, among others.
-She loves talking about movies & anime soundtracks with others, and is obsessively in love with blueberry scones.
+She is the founder of The Cloudscent Journal and she is obsessively in love with blueberry scones.

 Inspired by the macabre history and gothic aura of Edinburgh where she is a student, Ava Barnaby often drifts between cafes to write, spending much of her time staring out of the window before an open laptop.
 Aside from writing, she enjoys reading, cooking and watching reality tv.